monprin/geneWordSearch/tests/README.md

 can group similar groups of genes together based on nothing else but their gene expression profiles.
 ZmDevelopmentalNetwork.zip contains these gene-gene interactions.
 The score column is just a value which stores the strength of the interaction (maybe for future filtering).
 All the interactions in the file are significant.
+You can read more about the approach we took and the theory and stuff [here](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0099193)

-** Given a single gene, give me other genes associated with that gene ** ** Given a single gene, give me word enrichment based off its nearest neighbors **
+**Given a single gene, give me other genes associated with that gene**

+**Given a single gene, give me word enrichment based off its nearest neighbors**